 Sports Medicine Injury Clinic

-At our Sports Medicine Injury Clinic, you can see a provider and get answers in one location.
-Our clinic offers onsite services including X-rays, casting/splinting, bracing and therapy.
+Whether you visit us in Columbia or Jefferson City, our Sports Medicine Injury Clinics offer expert care and answers, all in one location.
+Our clinics offer on-site services including X-rays, casting, splinting, bracing and therapy.
 If additional care, such as surgery, is necessary, you will be referred to one of our orthopaedic surgeons for further treatment.

-The Sports Medicine Injury Clinic is open Monday through Friday from 7 to 8 a.m. with no appointment necessary.
-You will be seen on a first-come, first-serve basis.
+Our Sports Medicine Injury Clinics are open Monday through Friday from 7 to 8 a.m. with no appointment necessary.
+Patients are seen on a first-come, first-served basis.

 Bring any X-rays or information about your injury that you have from an athletic trainer or health care provider with you to the clinic.
 MU Health Care’s Sports Medicine Injury Clinic offers care for: